Wilfred/wilfred.github.com/_posts/2016-07-29-example-driven-development.markdown

  - emacs
 ---

-"Hey $COLLEAGUE, is there any function that takes a list and returns a list like this?"
+"Hey $COLLEAGUE, is there any function that takes this list and returns a list like this?"

 Some functions are hard to Google.
-It's often easier to speak about concrete examples: I have a list `'(foo bar baz)`, and an index `1`, and I want a list without that index `'(foo baz)`.
+It's often easier to speak about concrete examples: I have a list `'(x y z)`, and an index `1`, and I want a list without the element at that position: `'(x z)`.

 <img src="/assets/suggest_el.png">